signalfx/splunk-otel-java/profiler/README.md

 The `splunk-otel-java` agent includes a continuous profiler that can be enabled with a configuration setting.
-This profiler periodically captures the call stack state for all JVM threads and saves these to the Splunk Observability Cloud.
+This profiler periodically captures the call stack state for all JVM threads and sends these to the Splunk Observability Cloud.
 You can then view a flamegraph of application call stacks and inspect individual code-level call stacks for relevant traces.

 ## How does the profiler work?